Skip to main content

 Conclusion

-So with conditional rendering we can make a React component display different things depending on a bunch of conditions which are either defined at the Javascript logic side just before rendering the JSX, using control flow statements like if or switch case or directly embedding the condition inside the JSX Markup, within the curly brackets using either the ternary operator or the logical && operator.
+So with conditional rendering, we can make a React component display different things depending on a bunch of conditions.
+Those conditions are either defined on the “JavaScript Logic” side just before rendering the JSX or are directly embedded in the JSX markup.